Daniel Trickett-Smith: Return to Leek Town

 Division One West, but could not prevent Leek losing 4–1 to Runcorn Linnets in the play-off semi-finals.
 He scored seven goals in 42 games across the 2022–23 season, including an appearance in the Staffordshire Senior Cup final defeat to Rushall Olympic and in the play-off semi-final defeat to Runcorn Linnets.
 Leek were crowned Northern Premier League Division One West champions at the end of the 2023–24 season.
 He scored 19 goals in 32 games during the campaign, including another appearance in the Staffordshire Senior Cup final where Leek again lost 1–0 to Rushall Olympic.

 Hednesford Town

 On 16 June 2024, Trickett-Smith signed with Hednesford Town to remain in the crowned Northern Premier League Division One West.
 He played in the FA Cup win over National League club Gateshead.
 The cup run came to and end in the first round Poper with a penalty shoot-out defeat to Gainsborough Trinity.
 He scored 13 goals across 54 appearances in the 2024–25 campaign, including an appearance in the play-off final victory over Congleton Town.
+He played 24 league games in the 2025–26 season.
+He was a stoppage-time substitute in the play-off final win over Warrington Rylands 1906 at Keys Park.